georgesylva1/Industrial_Shrink_Wrapping_Machine_Failure_Prediction/README.md

 ***Various machine learning models are employed, including***:

-Random Forest
+Random Forest,
-Support Vector Machine (SVM)
+* Support Vector Machine (SVM),
-Gradient Boosting Classifier
+* Gradient Boosting Classifier,
-K-Nearest Neighbors (KNN)
+* K-Nearest Neighbors (KNN),
-Neural Network using Keras
+* Neural Network using Keras

 ### Resampling techniques used to handle class imbalance:
-Random Under-Sampling
+* Random Under-Sampling
-Random Over-Sampling
+* Random Over-Sampling
-Synthetic Minority Over-sampling Technique (SMOTE)
+* Synthetic Minority Over-sampling Technique (SMOTE)

 ### Ensemble methods are also explored to enhance model performance:
-Balanced Random Forest
+* Balanced Random Forest
-Easy Ensemble
+* Easy Ensemble
-Balanced Bagging Classifier
+* Balanced Bagging Classifier

 Model Training and Evaluation
 The models are trained using the training set, and their performance is evaluated using the testing set.
 Cross-validation is used to ensure robust evaluation, and the performance metrics include precision, recall, and F1-score.